 Good information structure is very important to creating an effective plan to drive success.
 Hierarchy, standardization, filtering, and linking are great ways to make the plan look good, but they are also important when you start strategizing and communicating with your plan.

-In the next blog of our Advanced Roadmaps blog series, we will discuss how to plan capacity by using the tool.
+In the next article of our Advanced Roadmaps series, we will discuss how to plan capacity by using the tool.
 Advanced Roadmaps provides many features that can help your team plan workload effectively.
 Please stay tuned!

 Reach out to Praecipio if you would like to learn more about Advanced Roadmaps and how it can help your business or team implement Agile at Scale practices.